23 Interesting Facts About South Sudan

 Migrating animals in Boma National Park (CC 2.0: WCS/P Elkan/UNESCO)

-16. South Sudan ranks last in the world on the 2024 Corruption Perceptions Index (CPI), with a score of just 8 out of 100, highlighting deep governance and transparency challenges.
+15. South Sudan ranks last in the world on the 2025 Corruption Perceptions Index (CPI), with a score of just 8 out of 100, indicating extremely high perceived levels of public sector corruption.

-17. South Sudan has one of the world’s lowest life expectancies.
-As of 2022, it had the fifth-lowest life expectancy at an estimated 56 years.
+16. South Sudan has one of the world’s lowest life expectancy.
+As of 2023, it had the fifth-lowest life expectancy at an estimated 58 years.

-18. The longest river in the world, The Nile, runs through South Sudan.
+17. The longest river in the world, the Nile, runs through South Sudan.
 The White Nile, one of the two main tributaries of the Nile, runs through South Sudan’s capital city.
 It joins the other major tributary, the Blue Nile, at Khartoum in Sudan.

 african traditional south sudan village 1